Rod rattle - possible to fix from below? - Engine/Ancilliaries - The Lotus Forums web

 Don't get a $15k+ engine rebuild if the worse comes to the worse.
 I can source you an engine for $7.5k or thereabouts to drop straight in, new or at least freshly rebuilt from Hethel or France!

-For forum issues, please contact the Moderators
+For forum issues, please contact the Moderators.
+I will aim to respond to emails/PM's Mon-Fri 9-6 GMT.

 Thank you everyone for the replies.